mantree/mastodonc.github.com/_products/kixi.md

   - nhs
   - tes
   - defra
 overview: "Our core open source data platform, Kixi, uses Hadoop, Cassandra and other open source technologies to ingest and integrate batch and real time data to a single repository, to aggregate, model, or analyse it, and to serve it back to your database or web interface in a way that serves your business needs.
-We can output big data to a variety of outputs to support further analysis."
+We can send big data to a variety of output formats to support further analysis."

 benefits:
   - title: "Cutting edge technology"